 Who must apply?

-Both the bride-to-be and the groom-to-be must apply together at the
+The bride(s)-to-be and the groom(s)-to-be must apply together at the

 county courthouse office of the Probate Judge.
 If you plan on getting